rust-lang/rfcs/text/0000-macro-expansion-for-macro-input.md

 prototype implementation.
 They aren't even hard requirements for the final, stabilised feature!
 However, they are examples where an implementation might behave unexpectedly for a user if they aren't handled, or are handled poorly.
-See the [appendix](#appendix-a-corner-cases) for a collection of 'unit tests' that exercise these ideas.
+See [appendix A](#appendix-a) for a collection of 'unit tests' that exercise these ideas.

 ### Interoperability
 A good implementation will behave 'as expected' when asked to eagerly expand